 I know a lot of people have been wanting to weigh in this week on all these issues.

-It is incredibly powerful as it fires deterrents like tear gas kinetic ammo.
+It is incredibly powerful as it fires deterrents like tear gas, kinetic ammo.

 It's legal in all 50 states.

-Uh there's no background check.
+There's no background check.

-Uh, and they have three different versions of that you could actually use.
+And they have three different versions of that you could actually use.

-They have the burner pistol, which I love, the mission four rifle, which is just amazing.
+They have the Burner pistol, which I love.

 It's actually now my favorite.